rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 a little bit more walking.

-I have some difficulty eating _right_ when I wake up, but I forced some oatmeal and a banana down my gullet, dropped my gear off at the gear trucks, and went to [bike parking](https://twitter.com/agentdero/status/1135545078590533632) which was **packed** with people trying to leave.
+I have some difficulty eating _right_ when I wake up, but I forced some oatmeal and a banana down my gullet, dropped my gear off at the trucks, and went to [bike parking](https://twitter.com/agentdero/status/1135545078590533632) which was **packed** with people trying to leave.
 Topping off the tire pressure in my front and rear wheels, I got in line, stretching along the way to the